 Welcome to the “Why I Became a Nomadic Photographer” series, Part 1.
-Here I share my top 3 reasons for choosing the nomadic lifestyle over a sticks and bricks base, my initial expectations for photography, and the reality of this lifestyle.
+Here I share my top 3 reasons for choosing the nomadic lifestyle over a sticks and bricks base along with my initial expectations for how many places I could photograph in a year.
+Lastly this post addresses the reality of this lifestyle for a photographer.

 Reason 1: Pursuit of a Portfolio